Government against antinuclear activists in Belarus

 Citizens against the construction. |

 A strong opposition began to form among citizens and experts, but it’s a hard job to be an environmental activist in Belarus, and since the beginning of the antinuclear campaign, the people involved have been experiencing oppression by governmental institutions.

 The history of the harassment of the Belarusian antinuclear campaign activists started in 2008, when President Lukashenko adopted the “final political decision on the construction of a Nuclear Power Plant (NPP)” in the country.
-The Government used its traditional methods, from administrative persecution (arrests, fines, searches, deportations) to intimidations.
+The Government used its traditional methods, from administrative persecution (arrests, fines, searches, and deportations) to intimidation.
 This pressure was targeted against peaceful activists, including the experts who pointed to the poor quality of the official documentation, such as the lack of an environmental impact assessment.